elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

     role: editor
     affiliation: VIB Data Core / ELIXIR-BE
 ```
+{: .important }
-{% include callout.html type="important" content="Make sure that the name of the contributor in the yaml file is identical as the one used in the metadata of the page." %}
+> Make sure that the name of the contributor in the yaml file is identical as the one used in the metadata of the page.

-## Adding an institution, infrastructure, project or funder
+## Adding an institution, infrastructure, project, collaborator or funder

-Institutions, projects, funders and infrastructures are listed in the [affiliations.yml](https://github.com/elixir-europe/rdmkit/blob/master/_data/affiliations.yaml) file.
-The info in this file is used on the support page in the about section, but also for the affiliations in tool assembly pages.
+Institutions, projects, collaborators, funders and infrastructures are listed in the [supported_by.yml](https://github.com/elixir-europe/rdmkit/blob/master/_data/supported_by.yml) file.
+The info in this file is used on the Supported by page in the about section, but also for the `supported_by` metadata in tool assembly pages.
 Make sure you make use of the same name in those assembly pages.
 The yaml file has following syntax:
 ```yaml
 - name: VIB
   image_url: /images/institutions/VIB-PSB.svg